What is an employee retention strategy?

 FAQs about employee retention strategies

-What factors affect employee retention?
+What are red flags for employee retention?

 Who is responsible for employee retention strategies?